sftpplus/sftpplus-docs/docs/configuration-server/ssh-service.rst

 :Values: * Any text message.
 :From version: 5.11.0
 :Description:
-    Message used by the service to welcome users, before asking for credentials.
+    Message sent to all users before they are authenticated, for example to display a welcome message or a legal notice.

     The message is sent using UTF-8 encoding with the language tag at `en`.